 If you weren’t able to secure tickets through any presales or general sales for Spring Training, don’t worry, you’re not alone.
 Tickets can still be purchased from secondary marketplaces, although the prices will not be at face value.
 MLB Spring Training tickets may have market prices higher than face value, but that doesn’t mean that good deals can’t be had – if you know where to look.

-With high prices come high service fees with many marketplaces, but not TickPick.
-Here at TickPick, we have no service fees, making us your source for the cheapest MLB Spring Training tickets on the secondary market.
+Most other ticket marketplaces charge high service fees in addition to the listed price, but not TickPick.
+Here at TickPick, we have no service fees, making us your source for cheap MLB Spring Training tickets on the secondary market.
 If you have not used TickPick before, you can sign up with the link below for $10 off your first purchase.
 If you have any questions regarding Spring Training tickets, please feel free to submit a request here.